hypertherm/DotNet.SystemCollections.Analyzers/README.md

 ### Goals

-The goal of this library is to analyze the code and pinpoint both quality and performance pitfalls concerning the usage of types found in System.Collections such `IEnumerable<T>` or extensions methods found in System.Linq.
+The goal of this library is to analyze the code and pinpoint both quality and performance best-practices concerning the usage of types found in System.Collections such `IEnumerable<T>` or extensions methods found in System.Linq.
 This tool is here to help developers make better performance decisions through a set of micro-optimizations.

 ### Analyzers in action